Rogersho/QR_SmartAttendance/README.md

 This project is for educational purposes.
 Feel free to use and modify it for your own institutional needs.

 ---
-*Created with ❤️ for smarter classrooms.*
+*Created by Roger for smarter classrooms.*